 Try to be realistic on your to-dos and keep your daily list simple and attainable.
 It is easier to accomplish 5 things instead of 25!

-Not everything you plant grows like it should!
+Not everything you plant grows as it should!

 I spent $200.00 on seeds one year.
 I was so excited to see all those veggies and herbs!
 Out of like 1000 seeds, not even 1/2 of them grew.
 What a disappointment for me and a total waste of money.